neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

-# Multiphysics for a Pincell
+# Multiphysics for an SFR Pincell

 In this tutorial, you will learn how to:

-- Couple OpenMC, NekRS, and MOOSE for modeling a pincell
+- Couple OpenMC, NekRS, and MOOSE for modeling an [!ac](SFR) pincell
 - Use MOOSE's [reactor](https://mooseframework.inl.gov/modules/reactor/index.html) module
   to make meshes for common reactor geometries
 - Use subcycling to efficiently allocate computational resources